CRAB-IZSLT/EnteroFlow/README.md

   Other files (e.g., trimmed reads, MultiQC reports) are stored in the **`/work`** directory and accessed via symlinks.
   **❗Ensure all necessary files have been saved before deleting the `/work` folder.❗**
   *this behaviour may be overridden with the `-process.stageOutMode copy` option when launching Enteroflow*
+- [SPAdes'](https://github.com/ablab/spades) module has been limited to a maximum of **two concurrent assemblies** via the `maxForks= 2` directive.
+This restriction was intended to ensure seamless execution on less powerful systems and may be changed according to specific needs.